Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Introduction

+This expression assumes that sGMRES uses $k$-truncated Arnoldi for $k$ constant, as well as a fast sketching matrix (\cref{sec:random-embedding}).
+See~\cref{alg:sgmres} for pseudocode.

-As evidence of the benefits of sGMRES, \Cref{fig:gmres-intro} depicts a \textbf{100$\times$ speedup} for a sparse nonsymmetric linear system with dimension $n = 921,632$.
-In this case, sGMRES is comparable in speed to restarted GMRES with restarting frequency $10$, whose convergence is significantly impaired. \Cref{sec:experiments} provides more details on the experimental setup, as well as further illustrations.
-For example, when applied to a sparse positive-definite linear system, sGMRES can produce residual norms about $5\times$ smaller than the conjugate gradient (CG) method after the same running time.
+As evidence for the benefits of using sGMRES, \Cref{fig:gmres-intro} depicts an over \textbf{100$\times$ speedup} for a sparse nonsymmetric linear system with dimension $n = 921,632$.
+In this case, sGMRES with $4$-truncated Arnoldi attains the same accuracy as GMRES with full orthogonalization. sGMRES is comparable in speed to restarted GMRES with restarting frequency $10$, whose convergence is significantly impaired. \Cref{sec:experiments} provides more details on the experimental setup, as well as further illustrations.
+For example, when applied to a sparse positive-definite linear system, sGMRES can produce $\ell_2$ residual norms about $5\times$ smaller than the conjugate gradient (CG) method after the same running time.
 Thus, it can be argued that sGMRES combines the speed of CG with the generality and robustness of GMRES.